lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 ===============================

 Lightly can not only use images you provided in a datasource, but also predictions of a ML model on your images.
+They are used for active learning for selecting images based on the objects in them.
-They can be used e.g. for using Lightly for Active Learning or for using Lightly on object-level.
+Furthermore, object detection predictions can be used running Lightly on object level.
 By providing the predictions in the datasource, you have full control over them and they scale well to millions of samples.
 Furthermore, if you add new samples to your datasource, you can simultaneously